Arkounay/QuickAdminGeneratorBundle/docs/Actions.md

 ![Batch Actions](https://raw.githubusercontent.com/Arkounay/QuickAdminGeneratorBundle/master/docs/images/actions-batch.png)

-If you need to remove every batch actions, you can simply override getBatchActions and return en empty actions `new Actions()`.
+If you need to remove every batch actions, you can simply override getBatchActions and return an empty actions `new Actions()`.
 This will remove the checkboxes altogether:

 ```php
 public function getBatchActions(): Actions